Frequently Asked Questions

 Donations from individuals and businesses represent a growing portion of our annual budget.
 If you are interested in becoming members or sponsoring a monitoring site, visit our Donations page to learn how to offer support.

-Our most recent Annual Report can be downloaded from the Resources page.
+Our most recent Annual Report can be downloaded from the Newsletters and Annual Reports page.

 It depends on what you’re looking for.
-“Best” and “worst” are not the best terms when it comes to describing water quality in local streams.
+“Best” and “worst” are not the most appropriate terms when it comes to describing water quality in local streams.

 Monitoring locations are chosen based on a variety of factors.
 When developing water monitoring programs, one must begin by asking what the purpose of the monitoring is, for example, to document a known problem, to investigate a possible problem, to document pristine conditions, or simply to learn about water quality.
-Looking at the land uses in a watershed will give you an idea of what types of parameters to monitor for.
+Looking at the land uses in a watershed will give you an idea of what types of parameters to monitor for (read The Water Bulletin Winter 2017 – Special Maps Issue for more information).
 For example, if you are investigating agricultural runoff, you might test for bacteria and nitrates (fertilizer).
 If you were concerned about road salt, you could test for chloride.
 If there is a particular location with suspected pollution, you would choose at least one upstream and downstream monitoring location in an attempt to isolate any pollution.

 CSI’s monitoring locations are chosen based on the following factors: safe and legal access, position in the watershed, position relative to land uses of interest (agriculture, urban development, industrial activity), upstream drainage area, and proximity to other water quality monitoring.